barathg25/spring-boot-k8s/README.md

 FLUSH PRIVILEGES;

+SELECT User, Host FROM mysql.user;    ------> to list all user

 mysql -u barath -p   --------->  To Set or Change PASSWD to the USER

 create database notes_app;   ------> To create a database.